jimjimvalkema/EIP7503-ERC20/README.md

 * Base layer of ethereum
 * No re-usable addresses: `nullifier=hash(0x01,secret)` and the `address=hash(secret)` which means you cannot re-use that address
 * No Hardware wallet support: because `address=hash(secret)` and the secret is a private input for the circuit, the hardware wallet would need to make the zk-proof on device which is not possible on the ledger, trezor, etc
-* Uses the state-trie for inclusion proof (a hexanary tree with keccak), this slow to proof and requires ton of ram.
+* Uses the state-trie for inclusion proof (a hexanary tree with keccak), this is slow to proof and requires ton of ram.

 ## This repo
-* Is on the application layer (a contract) (but can/should be implemented on base layer as well!!)
+* Is on the application layer (a contract) *(but can/should be implemented on base layer as well!!)*
 * Uses a in-contract binary merkle tree with the poseidon2 hash function.
 * Re usable address: The balance tracking is split into 2, the total received and total spend.
 The total received is just the burned balance.